 -With other universities, Erasmus University has signed a covenant in which parties agree on a 50 per cent sustainabily rate of their purchases by 2012.

 Examples of measures taken by EUR to achieve its sustainabilty ambitions:

 In the area of city planning: highrise will be concentrated in the southerly half of the campus, so that on the northside, there will be space for a park-like landscape.
-Underneath Erasmus Plaza, there will be a car park.
+Underneath car park.
 Lighting will be as energy-efficient as possible, and use of public transport and bicycle will be promoted.
-The ponds in front of the monument and Plaza will double as reservoirs, with water plants purifying so-called ‘grey’ or used water.
+The ponds in front of the monument and Plaza will double as reservoirs, with water plants purifying so-called ‘grey’ or used water., there will be a

 In the field of civil engineering: energy demand will be reduced by means of ‘passive’ building, green roofs, solar panels, low-energy installations, and sustainable materials.
-Also, EUR intends the Student Pavilion – iconic for the new Woudestein campus – to be an energy neutral building.
+Also, EUR intends the– iconic for the new Woudestein campus – to be an energy neutral building.